 adhere to all applicable laws and requirements when providing any Content or use our Services.

-exercise due care, diligence and skill in the provision of the required information during the use of the BUZ’D Services and shall not do anything or allow any act to be done which does or is reasonably and foreseeably likely to prejudice the good name and reputation of BUZ’D, its shareholders or directors or the users, failing which, You will immediately be deemed to be committing a material breach.
+exercise due care, diligence and skill in the provision of the required information during the use of the BUZD Services and shall not do anything or allow any act to be done which does or is reasonably and foreseeably likely to prejudice the good name and reputation of BUZD, its shareholders or directors or the users, failing which, You will immediately be deemed to be committing a material breach.

 You warrant and agree that You will NOT: